 This is one of the most frequent answer we receive when asking people why they haven’t invested yet.
 It concludes that the act of investing is so complex, that it’s reserved (or should be) to just a specific group of people that have actively studied the topic (via university, work, self-interest).

 While this is an interesting thought, we tend to disagree.
-Finding the right financial product and understanding the difference in financial assets might be, but the act of just deciding to invest and what to pay attention for actually follows fairly logical rules (once you are aware of them!)
+While finding the right financial product and understanding the difference in financial assets is not straightforward, the simple act of deciding to invest and what to pay attention for actually follows fairly logical rules (once you are aware of them!)

-We have all, in some way or the other, come across basic investment principles in one of our favorite hobbies: watching TV series.
+We have all, in some way or the other, come across those basic investment principles during one of our favorite lockdown hobbies: watching TV series.

 Let’s have a look at some common lessons most of us have seen, probably without even noticing:

 In one episode (Episode 17, Season 5 for the real fans out here), Bart receives an elephant as a prize for calling in to a radio station.
 While it appears to be a fun gift, the maintenance costs of “Stampy” the elephant are so considerable that Homer has no other choice than deciding to let the animal go.
 After failing to sell it, he agrees to give it away to a shelter.

 Lesson here is to always afford your investments, with the investment here being the daily cost of the elephant.
 You shouldn’t treat your investment account like an ATM, resolving for your short-term cash needs.
 Only invest the money you will not immediately need, so you don't have to sell your elephant.
 This is why we always advice you to have an emergency buffer in a bank account.